 Warnings While Using This Medicine:

-- Check with your doctor before taking calcitriol if you are pregnant, breast feeding, or have any medical problems.
+- Tell your doctor if you are pregnant, breastfeeding, or have any medical problems.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: